-Brilliant clarity. pale straw
+Brilliant clarity. pale straw.

 Stonefruit, pear and citrus notes and seductive fresh toast, dried herbs and malty aromas from barrel fermentation.

-This chardonnay has powerful flavours and structure, balanced by refreshing natural acidity.
+This Chardonnay has powerful flavours and structure, balanced by refreshing natural acidity.

 Drink within five to seven years from vintage.

-The above winemaking decisions were chosen to achieve complexity and house style in the final wine without sacrificing freshness or the potential for longevity – a rare achievement in Australian Chardonnay winemaking.
+The above winemaking decisions were chosen to achieve complexity and the house style in the final wine without sacrificing freshness or the potential for longevity – a rare achievement in Australian Chardonnay winemaking.

 Fried lemon and almond coated King George Whiting with crab salad.